 Themed pop-up books seemed to be the trend in 2007.
 In its 11th week, this book moved down from number one to number three this week.
 If you have a Star Wars fan in your life (or you are one), this is a great collectible.

-4. The Three Snow Bearswritten and illustrated by Jan Brett
+4. The Three Snow Bears

 Holding steady at number 4, Jan Brett's newest book has been on the list for 15 weeks.
 This is a spin on Goldilocks and The Three Bears.
 Al-ooki, an Inuit girl in the Artic visits the home of a polar bear family.
 If you haven't seen this book that was just published in September, I highly recommend it.
 As always, Jan Brett's illustrations are gorgeous, and I always love a retell of an old classic, especially one that features different cultures.

-5. On the Night You Were Bornwritten and illustrated by Nancy Tillman
+5. On the Night You Were Born

 This book remains at number five in its 16th week on the list.
 The rhythmic language, beautiful illustrations, and touching content make this a must-have for any new or expectant parent.
-I also have a copy of Debra Frasier's On the Day You Were Born which complements On the Night You Were Born well.
+I also have a copy of Debra Frasier's On the Day You Were Born

-6. Santa's Reindeer by Rod Green
+6. Santa's Reindeer

 This book debuts at number six this week, and is the first of two of Rod Green's books on the list.
 This book is full of beautiful illustrations and tons of information about reindeer.
 Designed with lots of cool flaps and envelopes, this interactive book is entertaining for kids of all ages.

-7. Santa Claus by Rod Green
+7. Santa Claus

 After a short hiatus, Rod Green's second book on the list makes it back.
 Designed like Santa's Reindeer, this interactive books with hidden flaps and envelopes reveals all you ever wanted to now about the mysterious jolly old elf and much more.
 It even includes the one and only "Naughty and Nice" list.
 Rod Green's creativity and originality would make a fine addition to any child's library.

-8. Gallop!: A Scanimation Picture Bookwritten and illustrated by Rufus Butler Seder
+8. Gallop!: A Scanimation Picture Book

 In its seventh week on the list, Gallop! moves down a spot.
 This book is amazing!
 By flipping through you book you can see a horse galloping, an eagle soaring, and many other animals in movement.
 The content rhymes and has funny replies that will leave your child laughing.

-9. Angela and the Baby Jesus (Children's Edition) by Frank McCourt
+9. Angela and the Baby Jesus (Children's Edition)

 Also on the list for five weeks, this book dropped two spots this week.
 I'm a huge Narnia fan, so this book is right up my ally.
 The book features a stunning pop-up spread of each of the seven books in the series.